 A myriad of non surgical face lift options have recently flooded the market over the last few years, gaining national attention from the National Enquirer, the Today Show, Good Morning America, and Oprah.

-Thermage directs radiofrequency energy just below the surface of the skin into the collagen.
-Over the next 6 months, the skin will slowly begin to produce more collagen, filling in the lines and grooves in your skin and producing a younger, more vibrant appearance.
+Thermage and Venus Freeze direct radiofrequency energy just below the surface of the skin into the collagen.
+Over the next several months, the skin will slowly begin to produce more collagen, filling in the lines and grooves in your skin and producing a younger, more vibrant appearance.

 The Titan ("tighten") by Cutera, is another non-surgical process that uses an infrared light source to tighten skin and reverse the signs of aging.
 The Titan heats the dermis to cause collagen contraction while preserving the epidermis through continuous cooling.
 In addition, Titan can stimulate long-term collagen rebuilding that leaves patients with younger looking skin.